 org-publish feels a bit slow and clunky to me sometimes, but it's also very hackable and has gotten me pretty far so far.
 I'm not an expert on it by any means.
-One might prefer to use something like ox-hugo, firn, or similar.
+One might prefer to use something like ox-hugo, firn, or similar (see options for publishing an org-roam-based digital garden).
 I do like the idea of just using the built-in org-publish capabilities, but I have started to get to the point where I've customised it so much, I wonder if it would be better to use something else.
 But, it works for me for now.

 Just to note that I've built this all up incrementally - I'm an advocate for starting simple, and you don't need half the stuff I'm describing here just to get started.
 See the history section at the end to see the progression, and how to start simple.

-I use a Makefile to publish.
-I first read about how to do that here - How to blog with Emacs Org mode.
+I first read about how to publish with a Makefile here: How to blog with Emacs Org mode.
 All this does is call through to various publish functions in a new process - avoiding blocking Emacs while I'm publishing.

 So for example, if I'm in a file in my org-roam project, I could do